Kirchberg/LocalizationScanner/README.md

-# Teplovisor - Localization issue scanner for Apple platform projects
+# LocalizationScanner - Localization issue scanner for Apple platform projects

-Teplovisor is a command-line tool that helps you identify localization issues in your Apple platform projects.
+LocalizationScanner is a command-line tool that helps you identify localization issues in your Apple platform projects.
 It scans your project files for hardcoded strings and missing NSLocalizedString entries.
 This utility simplifies the localization process by providing an easy way to find potential issues and generate a report.

 ## Usage

 ```
-swift run Teplovisor [--file-extensions <file-extensions> ...] [--excluded-directories <excluded-directories> ...] [--output-file-name <output-file-name>] [<scan-path>]
+swift run LocalizationScanner [--file-extensions <file-extensions> ...] [--excluded-directories <excluded-directories> ...] [--output-file-name <output-file-name>] [<scan-path>]
 ```

 ## Arguments